JetBrains-Research/TestSpark/CONTRIBUTING.md

 All the classes related to dynamic cache invalidation can be found in `evosuite/validation` directory.

 - `TestCaseEditor.kt` edits the test suite by visiting the test cases and setting the modified body if it has been modified.
+It also removes scaffolding.
-- `ValidationResultListener.kt` is a topic interface for sending and receiving results produced by dynamic cache invalidation.
+- `ValidationResultListener.kt` is a topic interface for sending and receiving results of test validation.
-- `ValidationToolWindowFactory.kt` creates the tabs and the UI of the TestGenie tool window corresponding to dynamic cache validation.
+- `ValidationToolWindowFactory.kt` creates the tabs and the UI of the tool window corresponding to dynamic test validation.
-- `Validator.kt` performs the actual validation including the compilation of the test files with the provided classpath and running the compiled tests.
+- `Validator.kt` validates and calculates the coverage of an optionally edited set of test cases.

 ### Helpers